ivymarkwell/hugo_site/content/photography/mexico-four.md

 <link href="/styles/common.css" rel="stylesheet">

 <div class="content-shadow-container center-title-container">
     <p>We spent about three days in Guanajuato.
-I believe this pictures are from
+I believe these pictures are from
     our second day.
 We walked all over Guanajuato, saw the El Pipila statue, and took fun pictures with the street actors.</p>
 </div>